IronCityCoder/hasher/README.md

 ### Testing

-Unit testing is done through pytest in the included `test_hasher.py` file.
-Current build passes 6/6 tests on small directories.
+Current build passes 6/6 tests for -r mode.
+Tests could be added for the scanning mode.